Most political candidates don’t decide they need a website on their own. It’s usually when someone else points it out.

 That’s usually the moment candidates start thinking seriously about their online presence.
 And it’s often later than it should have been.

-Digital campaigning and electronic communication can enhance your credibility when they’re used well.
+Digital campaign will enhance your credibility when used well.
 What many first-time candidates don’t expect is the learning curve.
 Choosing a political website provider is often one of the first real campaign decisions, and it’s not always obvious what matters at the start.

 There are tools to set up, decisions to make, and details to sort out.
 Starting early gives you room to learn without rushing.
 More importantly, it keeps small decisions from becoming stressful ones later, when deadlines are closer and attention is pulled in multiple directions.